World Languages

 Spanish l, II, and III

 In Spanish I and II, students are encouraged to communicate orally and, from the beginning, are required to use the language in class.
 The primary textbooks, Diverso I, II, and B offer an innovative, student-centered approach that develops language skills and emphasizes cultural competency.
 Communication skills, grammar, and vocabulary are integrated into a variety of activities that include small-group projects, skits, presentations, videos, songs, and conversations.
 The text is supplemented with music, film, and internet clips.
 The theme of Spanish III is “creativity and imagination.”
-Activities include writing poems and stories, and reading, writing, and presenting a short play about La Casa de Mango Street.
-Students develop and deliver presentations modeled on TED talks.
+Activities include writing poems and stories, and reading, writing, and presenting a short play based on Sandra Cisneros’s La Casa en Mango Street.
 Course topics include professions, relationships, food, science, technology, the environment, and human rights.
-Beyond the textbook, the course materials include films, articles, music, podcasts, and local cultural events.
+Beyond the textbook, course materials include films, articles, music, podcasts, and local cultural events.

 List of 7 members.